-In essence, Wardancers are an extension of the Martial Arts class offered, which is one of the five classes offered to players when they first start in Lost Ark.
+In essence, Wardancers are an extension of the Martial Arts class offered in Lost Ark, which is one of the five classes offered to players when they first start in Lost Ark.
 At the same time, the Wardancers require players that are relatively experienced in the combat and playstyle of the class itself, it is still an excellent build to go after.

 Best Light Gauntlets For Wardancer Build